leucos/ramaze/guide/grabbag/grabbag.md

 To use these instances, you need to set-up a reverse proxy.
 The best tools for this are really haproxy and nginx

-### I want to server my instances on port 80 with a reverse proxy but
+### I want to server my instances on port 80 with a reverse proxy

-apache already servers this port and I don't want to use Passenger.
+If apache already serves this port and you don't want to use Passenger, you're not stuck.

 Apache comes with two nifty modules : mod_proxy and mod_proxy_balancer.
 So you can set-up apache as a front-end to your thin/unicorn workers.
 The configuration